-This is important because the penetration of sunlight into the pen raise the temperature above the acceptable level which may lead to heat stress.
-Heat stress increases the cost of your production by decreasing feed intake and weight gain.
+This is important because the penetration of sunlight into the pen raises the temperature above the acceptable level which may lead to Heat stress; this increases the cost of your production by decreasing feed intake and weight gain.

 The litter material and its management also play a prominent role in lowering the cost of your broiler production.
 How?

 The litter material provides comfort in the pen, which leads to better utilization of feed and better weight gain.
 However, if you use the wrong litter material, you can end up treating respiratory diseases or disorders, which in turn increases your cost of production.
 Examples of litter materials are wood shavings, sawdust, rice bran, etc.; of these materials, sawdust and wood shavings are readily available.

 Use wood shavings instead of sawdust; it has larger particles and fluffier compared to sawdust.
 Wood shaving will reduce the risk of respiratory diseases and blindness; these are peculiar to sawdust.

 Another important way to minizine the cost of producing broiler chickens is through the stocking rate.
 Broilers need space to grow fast and healthy.
 Overstocking leads to reduced growth while understocking is more or less a waste of resources as it costs more to construct a large pen for a relatively small flock.

 You need a cost-effective stocking rate for your broiler chickens.
 The recommended stock density for broiler chicken from day old to market size is 0.28sqm per bird; use this stocking rate to design your pen to manage cost and reduce expenses.

 3. Broiler Chickens Feeding Guide